ilmirons/fact-checker/README.md

 ### How does it works
 TL;DR; see working example [here](https://github.com/ilmirons/echoServer) (download dependencies and run `npm test`)

 A template is defined in `test/default.json`.
 It includes a `requestOption` field which contains options to be passed to [request]() when sending data to server and a `body` field which contains a shallow payload with defaults.
-From these defaults and a conf file located in `test/tests.json`  the testSuite is generated. `test/tests.json` is an array of test definitions; each test definition includes a title (string containing at least one '_': the preceeding part is used to populate describe), a requestOptions object to be merged with defaults, an `inputs` array setting variables in the default tree and a `checks` array of pairs jsonpath expression/expected result (note: just the first result wil be used for a deep equality comparison with expected result)
+From these defaults and a conf file located in `test/tests.json`  the testSuite is generated. `test/tests.json` is an array of test definitions; each test definition includes a title (string containing at least one '_': the preceeding part is used to populate describe), a requestOptions object to be merged with defaults, an `inputs` array setting variables in the default tree and a `checks` array of pairs jsonpath expression/expected result (note: just the first result wil be used for a deep equality comparison with expected result).
+Both `test/default.json` and `test/tests.json` can use [json5](https://json5.org/) extensions (such as comments).
+As a clean is performed before generation of new files commenting test definition works as a way to avoid test/output files generation.

 ### Usage